Jehan Daruvala

 Jehan Daruvala (Marathi pronunciation: [d͡ʒeˈɦɑn daːruːvaːlaː]; born 1 October 1998) is an Indian racing driver who last raced in the Formula E for Maserati MSG Racing.
 He was a protégé of the Force India F1 team, after being one of three winners of a 'One in a Billion hunt' organized by the team in 2011.
 He is also a former member of the Red Bull Junior Team.

 Early life

 Daruvala was born in Mumbai to Khurshed and Kainaz Daruvala, a Parsi family.
 He studied at Bombay Scottish School, Mahim.
-His father Khurshed is the current Chairman of Sterling & Wilson, an associate company of Shapoorji Pallonji.
+His father Khurshed is the current chairman of Sterling & Wilson, an associate company of Shapoorji Pallonji.

 Junior racing career

 Karting

-Daruvala started karting at the age of thirteen in 2011, participating in many events across his karting career.
-He won the 2012 Asia-Pacific Championship and 2013 Super 1 National Championship titles as champion and many other series as runner up across Asia and Europe.
-Daruvala placed third in the 2014 Karting World Championship.
-He was coached by Rayomand Banajee who recognised his talent early on and was instrumental in laying the foundations for his future success.
+Jehan Daruvala was born on 1 October 1998 in Mumbai, Maharashtra, India.
+He started karting in 2011 at the age of 13, competing in various championships across Asia and Europe.
+He won the Asia-Pacific Championship in 2012 and the Super 1 National Championship in 2013, while also finishing runner-up in multiple series.
+He further established his credentials by finishing third in the Karting World Championship in 2014.
+During his early career, Daruvala was coached by Rayomand Banajee, who played an instrumental role in developing his foundational skills.